pic pic

 Type Instability with Scalars

-While type promotion and conversion can handle certain situations, they certainly don't cover all cases.
-One such scenario is when a scalar's value depends on a conditional statement and each branch returns a value of a different type.
-In this situation, since the compiler only considers the types and not values, it can't determine which branch is relevant for the function call.
+While type promotion and conversion can handle several situations, they certainly don't cover all cases.
+One such scenario is when a scalar value depends on a conditional expression and each branch returns values of different types.
+In this situation, since the compiler reasons about types rather than values, it can't determine which branch is relevant for the function call.
 As a result, it'll generate code that accommodates both possibilities, as it happens in the following example.

 function foo(x,y)